mohanvive/siddhi-guides/alerts-static-threshold/README.md

 ### Invoking the Service

 As mentioned in the previous steps, there is a service running in Siddhi side which is listening for events related to API requests.
-As per the Siddhi query that we wrote in the ‘Implementation’ section, respective service can be accessed via `http://localhost:9090/ThotttleService` .
+As per the Siddhi query that you wrote in the ‘Implementation’ section, respective service can be accessed via `http://localhost:9090/ThotttleService` .
 As per the app, the API request will get throttled if there is more than 10 requests by the same